HighgoSoftware/wal2mongo/README.md

 ### On Windows7, 10 and 2019 Server
 * Build under PostgreSQL Source Code Tree
-#1. following the instruction (here)[https://www.postgresql.org/docs/12/install-windows-full.html] to setup the build environment using Microsoft Windows SDK.
-The Visual Studio 2019 (Community)[https://visualstudio.microsoft.com/downloads/] is enough for building Postgres 12.x and wal2mongo logical decoding output plugin.
-After VS 2019 has been installed successfully, download (`ActivePerl 5.28`)[https://www.activestate.com/products/perl/downloads/], (`ActiveTcl 8.6`)[https://www.activestate.com/products/tcl/downloads/] and (`GnuWin32 0.6.3`)[https://sourceforge.net/projects/getgnuwin32/files/getgnuwin32/0.6.30/GetGnuWin32-0.6.3.exe/download] and install them with the default setting would be enough.
+#1. following the instruction [here](https://www.postgresql.org/docs/12/install-windows-full.html) to setup the build environment using Microsoft Windows SDK.
+The [Visual Studio 2019 Community](https://visualstudio.microsoft.com/downloads/) is enough for building Postgres 12.x and wal2mongo logical decoding output plugin.
+After VS 2019 has been installed successfully, download [`ActivePerl 5.28`](https://www.activestate.com/products/perl/downloads/), [`ActiveTcl 8.6`](https://www.activestate.com/products/tcl/downloads/) and [`GnuWin32 0.6.3`](https://sourceforge.net/projects/getgnuwin32/files/getgnuwin32/0.6.30/GetGnuWin32-0.6.3.exe/download) and install them with the default setting would be enough.

 #2. check the binaries path for `ActivePerl`, `ActiveTcl` and `GnuWin32` for System variables in Environment variables management panel, if not exist then add them in.